jnozzi/cocoadev.com/markdown/RandomNumber.md

 I now get integer numbers between 0 and 5 w/ relatively even distribution, and no chance of a buffer overrun.

-General/ScreenSaver programmers can use a handy macro General/SSRandomIntBetween to do this kind of thing.
-From General/ScreenSaverView.h:
+ScreenSaver programmers can use a handy macro SSRandomIntBetween to do this kind of thing.
+From ScreenSaverView.h:

-static __inline__ int General/SSRandomIntBetween(int a, int b) {
+static __inline__ int SSRandomIntBetween(int a, int b) {
     int range = b - a < 0 ? b - a - 1 : b - a + 1;
     int value = (int)(range * ((float)random() / (float) LONG_MAX));